-Income taxes for the second quarter of 2015 were a benefit of \$7.9 million compared to an expense of \$10.0 million for the second quarter of 2014 primarily due to changes in our accruals for state tax obligations under the Revised Texas Franchise Tax (or "Texas Margin Tax").
-In June 2015, the State of Texas enacted certain changes to the Texas Margin Tax that lowered the tax rate.
-As a result of this change, our accruals for the Texas Margin Tax were reduced and we recorded a \$16.3 million benefit in the second quarter of 2015.
+Our provision for income taxes for the three and nine months ended September 30, 2015 decreased \$2.2 million and \$18.1 million, respectively, when compared to the same periods in 2014.
+These decreases are primarily due to changes in our accruals for state tax obligations under the Revised Texas Franchise Tax (or "Texas Margin Tax").
+In June 2015, the State of Texas enacted certain changes to the Texas Margin Tax, which lowered the tax rate.